 Now I am passing it along to you.

-Ask Him to shine through your tired eyes and work with those worn out arms and hands.
+Ask Him to shine through your tired eyes and work with those worn out arms, backs and hands.
 And He will.
-Just surrender – you’re too tired to stifle His power, and that is to your benefit.

-He is strong.
+God is strong.
 He is capable.
-He is full of energy and joy when we feel depleted.
-And He has compassion on us and our children when we are struggling.
+When we feel depleted, He has limitless joy and energy to keep us going.
+And He has compassion on us and our children when we are all struggling.

 Tap into His strength and power today.
 He will carry all of you to easier, healthy days.